Castelo de São Jorge

 • Castelo de São Jorge

 The hilltop was fortified even before the arrival of the Roman legions; in later centuries the castle walls were strengthened by Visigoths and Moors, before Portugal’s first king, Afonso Henriques, seized them in 1147.
 You’ll see his statue in the square just past the main gate.
 The castle itself has undergone numerous transformations.
 Back in the 1930s, several government offices and a firehouse were removed from the grounds, exposing the walls, which were duly topped with supposedly authentic-looking battlements.
 There have been several makeovers since.
-The battlements of the Castelejo (keep) have ten towers, which you can go up, in one of which there’s a camera obscura (10am-5pm) from which you can see key city monuments and spy on people downtown, and you can learn how the contraption works.
+The battlements of the Castelejo (keep) have ten towers which you can go up.
+One of the battlements is home to a camera obscura allowing you to see key city monuments and spy on people downtown.
 Beyond the keep is an area where labelled displays trace out dwellings from prehistoric times and the late Islamic period, as well as the ruins of the last palatial residence on this hill, destroyed by the 1755 earthquake.

 • Attractions